 Safe Torque Off and Safe Brake Control in the S6-A Servo Drive

 KEB has a wide array of functional safety products, making it an industry leader in safety for motion control applications.
-One of these products is the S6 Servo Drive.
-This post will go into detail on Module 1 of the more flexible S6-A control version.
+One such product is the S6 servo drive, particularly the S6-A control version, which offers flexible safety and communication capabilities.

 S6-A Module 1